 Newman Block (or part Highbury B to give its updated (yawn) name) is one of the reserves south-west of Highbury that come under Dryandra Woodland administration.
 This block is quite different from the ones north of Narrogin for a number of reasons.

-The reserve is basically a granite hill that slopes to the north, south and west from the centre of the eastern boundary.
+The reserve (24km SW of Narrogin) is basically a granite hill that slopes to the north, south and west from the centre of the eastern boundary.
 It is situated relatively near the main flat valley of the ancient upper Arthur River in an area dominated by granite bedrock, without large dolerite dykes that underlie steep stony laterite mesas (as seen at Candy Block and Foxes Lair).
 The coarse-grained granite solidified slowly kilometres underneath the original land surface.
 Over hundreds of millions of years overlying rock has been eroded and washed away to form a low undulating landscape with relatively shallow sandy soils and lots of salinity in the waterways.
 Great wildflower country and few powderbarks.

 A patch of pallid weathered rock on a breakaway fault zone shows the enormous forces that acted here billions of years ago.
 The red lines indicated the directions of sideways forces on the rock that pulverised it into small segments as shown on the left.

 If you find this patch, be thankful for the sweat I lost while furiously sweeping with a bannister brush for the photo, and evading insects racing around including a large disgruntled tick.

 It then goes east on the gullied drive trail with the impressive fault-breakaway on the left through open wandoo and brown mallet woodland.
 It then turns left up a steep breakaway slope (2).
 At the top of the breakaway the landscape suddenly changes to a lovely sandy bowl fringed by stately jarrah trees.
 When I first saw this in early December it was a picture of pink-flowered Verticordia densiflora, yellow Calytrix flavescens and grey smokebush, but there is also Christmas tree and other sand-loving spring flowering species.